relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Whitelist Data Transformation

 Data Transformations of type `Whitelist` can be used to populate the `Trace Whitelisted` field on documents with a Yes/No value that indicates whether a particular communication can be excluded from review.
-The `Trace Whitelisted` document field is populated based on the `Whitelist Entry` objects defined in the workspace. `Whitelist` transformations can specify the `Whitelist Categories` that should apply to the Data Source, or the `WhiteList Categories` field can be left blank in which case all `Whitelist Entry` objects in the workspace will be considered.
+The `Trace Whitelisted` document field is populated based on the `Whitelist Entry` objects defined in the workspace. `Whitelist` transformations can specify the `Whitelist Categories` that should apply to the Data Source, or the `Whitelist Categories` field can be left blank in which case all `Whitelist Entry` objects in the workspace will be considered.
 Only one `Whitelist` Data Transformation can be applied to each `Data Source`.

 ![image-20200602160740161](media/user_documentation/image-20200602160740161.png)